finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfolioGroupsApi.md

 <a name="patchportfoliogroupaccessmetadata"></a>
 # **PatchPortfolioGroupAccessMetadata**
-> Dictionary&lt;string, List&lt;AccessMetadataValue&gt;&gt; PatchPortfolioGroupAccessMetadata (string scope, string code, List<AccessMetadataOperation> accessMetadataOperation, DateTimeOrCutLabel effectiveAt = null, DateTimeOffset? effectiveUntil = null)
+> Dictionary&lt;string, List&lt;AccessMetadataValue&gt;&gt; PatchPortfolioGroupAccessMetadata (string scope, string code, List<Operation> operation, DateTimeOrCutLabel effectiveAt = null, DateTimeOffset? effectiveUntil = null)

 [EXPERIMENTAL] PatchPortfolioGroupAccessMetadata: Patch Access Metadata rules for a Portfolio Group.

 Patch Portfolio Group Access Metadata Rules in a single scope.
 The behaviour is defined by the JSON Patch specification.
-Currently only 'add' is a supported operation on the patch document.
-Currently only valid metadata keys are supported paths on the patch document.
-The response will return any affected Portfolio Group Access Metadata rules or a failure message if unsuccessful.
+Currently only 'add' is a supported operation on the patch document  Currently only valid metadata keys are supported paths on the patch document                The response will return any affected Portfolio Group Access Metadata rules or a failure message if unsuccessful.
 It is important to always check to verify success (or failure).
 Multiple rules for a metadataKey can exist with different effective at dates, when resources are accessed the rule that is active for the current time will be fetched.

 ### Example
 ```csharp